jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

   (a) a regional transport committee for the region concerned is established under section 105 of the Land Transport Management Act 2003:
   (b) the close of 30 September 2008 or on a date, no later than 31 December 2008, that the Minister agrees.

-### 21 Establishment of first regional transport committees for each region (excluding Auckland region)
+### 21 Establishment of first regional transport committees for each region (excluding Auckland Region)
 (1) Every regional council, or unitary authority, must establish a regional transport committee, under section 105 of the Land Transport Management Act 2003, for its region before 1 October 2008 or on a date, no later than 31 December 2008, that the Minister agrees.
 (2) If section 105(11) of the Land Transport Management Act 2003 applies, the relevant territorial authority must decide which regional transport committee to join before 1 October 2008.